TheUnlocked/Bias-Finder/README.md

 # Bias-Finder

-### This Chrome extension is in no way affiliated with or endorsed by AllSides
+### This Chrome extension is in no way affiliated with AllSides

 ## Installation:
 ### Packaged (easy):